 Our School Dog

-To keep up to date with Molly’s school journey and daily antics, follow her on social media:
+You can keep up-to-date with Lottie's school journey on social media:

 Molly, a black Labrador Retriever from the same breeder as Lottie, joined the school in September 2020 and very quickly became a key member of the pastoral team.
 Molly was chosen as our first school dog because of her mild temperament and excellent behaviour.
 She had previously qualified as a Pets as Therapy dog and in 2017, was awarded first place in the Veteran’s Class and Reserve Best in Show in the Gloucestershire Labrador Owner’s Club Competition in 2020.

 Sadly, Molly passed away in January 2022, having reached the grand age of 13 years and 8 months.
 We remember Molly fondly, and we were proud to see her contribution to the school recognised in the local press.